 10.4.1 Successful town centres are those which provide a variety of services and attract a high amount of footfall.
-A balance must be struck in order to ensure that a healthy mix of uses is provided rather than the over provision of particular services and the weakening of
+A balance must be struck in order to ensure that a healthy mix of uses are is provided rather than the over provision of particular services and the weakening of the town centre.
+It is important that the variety of uses provided within town centres does not detract from the primary retail function, the loss in shops to the detriment of local residents or the vitality or viability of town centres.

-- 10.4.2 Applications for non-retail uses will be refused where they would result in a significant over-concentration which would have a detrimental impact on the vitality and viability of town centres.
-Such instances include where there would be a proliferation of hot food takeaways where these may only be open in evenings and not promote a vibrant town centre through the day. - 10.4.3 As detailed in the previous section the Council, as Planning Authority, is restricted in the control it can exercise over some operations and the overprovision concerns these create.
-For example, there is little that can be done by the planning authority where there is a perceived oversupply of one particular type of shop as these fall within the same planning class as other retail operations and do not require planning permission to change occupants provided these remain retail units.
+10.4.2 Applications for hot food takeaway, betting shops and pay day lender non-retail uses will be refused where they would result in a significant over-concentration which would have a detrimental impact on the vitality and viability of town centres.
+Such instances include where there would be a proliferation of hot food takeaways where these may only be open in evenings and not promote a vibrant town centre through the day.
+Retail uses form part of healthy town centres and it is expected that there be one retail unit for every 100 metres of commercial units in a town centre area.

+10.4.3 As detailed in the previous section the Council, as Planning Authority, is restricted in the control it can exercise over some operations and the overprovision concerns these create.
+For example, there is little that can be done by the planning authority where there is a perceived oversupply of one particular type of shop, as these fall within the same planning class as other retail operations and do not require planning permission to change occupants provided these remain retail units.